zjcasas/zjcasas.github.io/dungeons_and_dragons_tools/README.txt

 To Do
 General:
+    Ensure mobile responsiveness is good
-    the website on mobile isn't quite how I'd like it.
-I'll have to fix it in the future. limit width so 4k displays don't look weird
+	limit width so 4k displays don't look weird
 Class Pages:
     Add content to other pages.
-(Currently only Barbarian, Bard, Cleric, and Druid are populated) Spells Page:
+(Currently only Barbarian, Bard, Cleric, Druid, and Fighter are populated) Spells Page:
     Add rest of spells.
 Feats Page: